moderndatacompany/dataos.info/docs/resources/lens/bi_integration/powerbi.md

     <img src="/resources/lens/bi_integration/image.png" alt="Superset Configuration" style="max-width: 60%; height: auto; border: 1px solid #000;">
 </div>

-### Data Retrieval and Field Selection Considerations
+### **Data retrieval and field selection considerations**

 - **Row Limit:** The Lens API has a maximum return limit of 50,000 rows per request.
 To obtain additional data, it is necessary to set an offset.
 This row limit is in place to manage resources efficiently and ensure optimal performance.

 - **Selection:** It is important to select fields from tables that are directly related or logically joined, as the system does not automatically identify relationships between tables through transitive joins.
 Selecting fields from unrelated tables may result in incorrect or incomplete results.

-### Data Policies and Security
+### **Data policies and security**

-- Data masking, restrictions, or permissions established by the publisher are automatically enforced for all report viewers, ensuring consistent data security and compliance.
+Data masking, restrictions, or permissions established by the publisher are automatically enforced for all report viewers, ensuring consistent data security and compliance.
 The behavior of these data policies, such as masking, may vary based on the user of the Power BI desktop.

-### Regular Testing and Validation
+### **Regular testing and validation**

 Regular testing and validation of reports are recommended after changes are made to the Lens definitions.
 This practice ensures that updates to dimensions, measures, or data models are accurately reflected in the reports and helps identify any issues early in the process.